 Massage a mixture of yogurt and honey into your scalp and leave it on for 20 minutes.
 Yogurt is known to restore your hair's natural oils.

 D. Curry Leaves

 Warm some curry leaves in coconut oil and let it cool.
 Massage this into your scalp and leave it on for half an hour.
 Wash with regular shampoo.

 E. Aloe Vera

-Aloe vera is a wonder plant due to presence of antioxidants vitamin A, C and E. Aloe vera can lock the moisture in your hair.
+Aloe vera is a wonder plant due to the presence of antioxidants vitamin A, C and E. Aloe vera can lock the moisture in your hair.
 Opt for shampoos and conditioner containing aloe vera or simply cut open an aloe vera leaf to apply the gel directly to your hair.

 You are what you eat.
-Same applies to your hair.
+The same applies to your hair.
 A good diet can go a long way in treating dry hair.
 Include vitamin D rich foods like mushrooms, soy, yogurt and milk in your diet.
 Eat biotin rich foods like hazelnuts, eggs, liver and milk.
 Citrus foods, red bell peppers, salmon are also great food options when you are dealing with dry hair.

 4. Omega-3 & Vitamins

 You may not be getting vitamins from your food but you can turn to vitamin supplements.
 Vitamin A, C, biotin, and iron are all needed for healthy hair.